StyraInc/regal/docs/rules/bugs/rule-named-if.md

 ## Rationale

-Forgetting to import the `if` keyword (using `import future.keywords.if`) is a common mistake.
+Forgetting to import the `if` keyword (using `import future.keywords.if`, or from OPA v0.59.0+ `import rego.v1`) is a common mistake.
 While this often results in a parse error, there are some situations where the parser can't tell if the `if` is intended to be used as the imported keyword, or a new rule named `if`.
 This is almost always a mistake, and if it isn't — consider using a better name for your rule!

 ## Configuration Options